Where are you from?

 I dabble in a few different fun activities.
 One is contra dancing, which is related to square dancing, and similarly is conducted by a caller who instructs the dancing couples.
 Unlike in square dancing, contra dancers are positioned in long lines.
 You dance with your partner and the neighboring couple, and then proceed with your partner to the next couple, dancing with most people in the room by the end of the night.
 Contra dancing has evolved from English country dancing into a fast-paced group dance that resembles a living Escher drawing.
 My wife and I have also tried West Coast Swing dancing, which is a lot of fun but quite difficult to get right.

-What is your favorite space movie, book, or image?
+What is your favorite space image and why?

 This Voyager 2 image of Miranda is one of my very favorites.
 Miranda turned out to be so unexpected and bizarre, and I spent much of my Ph.D. trying to decode the handful of Miranda images that exist.
 This particular image is scientifically rich and beautiful, representing the incredible feat of seeing a small, distant, dark world at the edge of our solar system.
 It's at the same time inspirational science and beautiful artwork.